homingway/hickwall/Readme.md

 Hickwall
 ==========

-a metric collection and reporting daemon for major platform.
+A metric collection and reporting daemon for major platforms.

 ***Under heavy construction!***